Los Angeles Valley College

-Los Angeles Valley College (LAVC, Valley College, or Valley) is a public community college in Los Angeles, California.
-It is part of the Los Angeles Community College District.
+Los Angeles Valley College (LAVC, Valley College, or Valley) is a public community college in Los Angeles, California, United States.
+It is part of the Los Angeles Community College District, and serves Valley Glen and its surrounding neighborhoods in the San Fernando Valley.

 The college is adjacent to Grant High School in the neighborhood of Valley Glen.
 Often called "Valley College" or simply "Valley" by those who frequent the campus, it opened its doors to the public on September 12, 1949, at which time the campus was located on the site of Van Nuys High School.
 The college moved to its current location in 1951, a 105 acre site bounded by Fulton Avenue on the west, Ethel Avenue/Coldwater Canyon Boulevard on the east, Burbank Boulevard on the south, and Oxnard Street on the north.

 Los Angeles Valley College is one of nine colleges in the Los Angeles Community College District (LACCD) and is accredited by the Accrediting Commission for Community and Junior Colleges.

 The sports teams are the Monarchs and the school colors are green and yellow.

 History

 Los Angeles Valley College was founded on September 12, 1949, to meet the tremendous growth of the San Fernando Valley during the 1940s and early 1950s.
 The college was officially chartered by the Los Angeles Board of Education in June 1949 and was located on the campus of Van Nuys High School.
-In 1951 Valley College moved to its permanent 105 acre site on Fulton Avenue in Valley Glen.
+In 1951, Valley College moved to its permanent 105 acre site on Fulton Avenue in Valley Glen.

 In 1954, members of the faculty founded the Athenaeum which began to offer community programs that brought the Los Angeles Philharmonic to the campus.
 The campus also had internationally known speakers including Eustace St. James, Eleanor Roosevelt, Clement Attlee, Margaret Mead, and Louis Leakey.

 In 1969, the Los Angeles Community College District was formed and its nine colleges were separated from the Los Angeles Unified School District.

 In December 2016, many of the college's electronic files were maliciously encrypted, disrupting voicemail, email, and computer files.
 A ransom note demanded $28,000 in Bitcoin in exchange for a decryption key.
 The Los Angeles Community College District paid the amount.

 In 2016, the Los Angeles Community College District approved the construction of the Valley Academic and Cultural Center building to meet campus needs.
 The project was originally scheduled to be completed and opened in 2018 but the completion date has been pushed back twice, first to 2020 and then to 2022.
 Although the project was originally approved with a $78.5 million budget, the cost has increased to over $100 million.